Applications of the Morava $K$-theory to algebraic groups: -split varieties and -torsion in Chow groups

-\begin{ntt}[Symmetric operations of Vishik and $K(n)^*$-split varieties] We have used above the Landweber--Novikov operations which are stable (\cite[Definition~3.4]{Vish1}) and, thus, provide restrictions on the structure of cobordism which does not ``see'' the grading.
-Being interested in the Chow groups and the topological filtration of small codimension we employ unstable operations, among which the most powerful are symmetric operations.
+\begin{ntt}[Symmetric operations of Vishik and $K(n)^*$-split varieties] We have used above the Landweber--Novikov operations which are stable (\cite[Definition~3.4]{Vish1}) and provide constraints on the structure of cobordism which do not ``see'' the grading.
+Being interested in the Chow groups and in the topological filtration of small codimension we employ more subtle unstable operations, among which the most powerful are symmetric operations.

 Recall that Vishik has defined symmetric operations in algebraic cobordism first for $p=2$ in \cite{Vish_Symm_2} using elaborate and elegant constructions and then for all primes in \cite{Vish_Symm_all} using \cite[Theorems~5.1]{Vish1, Vish2} classifying all operations.
 We follow the latter approach and explain several properties of these operations.